sahasud1/sahasud1.github.io/content/project/deep-learning.md

 # Project summary to display on homepage.
 summary = "In this project, we developed methodologies and codes for calculating quality indicators for breast feeding using several statistical software (e.g.  R, SAS, SPSS, STATA).
-Spacial thanks to my collegues Shahriar Shams and Kaviul Anam Khan, for translating the codes in SPSS and STATA. "
+Spacial thanks to my collegues Shahriar Shams and Kaviul Anam Khan, for translating the codes in SPSS and STATA."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "flowchart.png"